 Other Ways To Support Children

 One thing I wish was taught at my school growing up would have been acceptance.
 Talk to children about how it’s ok to be different and how we’re all worthy of love and support.
-You can do this by talking about LGBTIQ+ children, children from different cultures and ethnic groups, children who are refugee and asylum seekers, children with disabilities, and children who’ve been adopted.
-Talking about how they’re the same but different, and how that’s ok, is better than raising them to be colour blind.
-Be sure to talk about the benefits of living in a diverse community and how this diversity adds to the community, making them better.
+You can do this by talking about LGBTIQ+ children, children from different cultures and ethnic groups, children who are refugees and asylum seekers, children with disabilities, and children who’ve been adopted.

 Another thing you could do is talk about how people can be good and bad at different things.
 Using yourself as an example, you could list some things you’re good and bad at that they’ll understand.
 Then you can ask the children to make their own lists.
-This has the add benefit of allowing you to identify any areas they might need extra support with.
+This has the added benefit of allowing you to identify any areas they might need extra support with.

 As always, leave your feedback in the comments section below.
-Also, feel free to share your experiences with childhood mental health and talking to children about mental health in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
+Also, feel free to share your experiences with childhood mental health and talk to children about mental health in the comments section below as well.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
 Alternatively, get push notifications for new posts by clicking the red bell icon in the bottom left corner.

 Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time, Unwanted Life readers.